Studying at Santa Reparata International School of Art

-Other courses on offer are Interior design, Book Binding, Photography, Art History, History and Politics, Textile Design, Interior Design and much more.
+Other courses on offer include Bookbinding, Photography, Art History, History and Politics, Textile Design, and much more.
 For more information about courses offered, please browse the SRISA Course Catalog.

 Studio and Lecture Facilities

 Our students work in spacious and excellently equipped studios.
-Our printmaking, photography, painting, 3D and 4D facilities, as well as computer classrooms, are the best in Florence.
+Our printmaking, photography, painting, 3D and 4D facilities, as well as design classrooms, are the best in Florence.
 You can take advantage of our facilities even after hours.
-The school stays open late and at weekends so that you can make use of our facilities when creativity strikes.
+The school stays open late and over weekends so that you can make use of our facilities when creativity strikes.

 How does the grading system work?

 You can try subjects outside your major or even further your skills in a particular subject.
 On offer you will find a mixture of academic courses and Florence based subjects that go perfectly with the study abroad experience.
-SRSIA is a partner with Maryville University, St. Louis and follows the US credit and grading system.
+SRISA's school of record is Maryville University, St. Louis and follows the US credit and grading system.

 During the summer there is a short but jam packed 4-or-8- week program.
 There are two sessions offered here, May to June or June to July.
-Courses are worth 3-6 credits for a single session, should you choose to take part in the full two sessions, the credits are 6-12.
-Further information regarding the costs is available on our website.
+Students can earn 3-6 credits for a single session, should you choose to take part in the full two sessions, the credits are 6-12.
+Further information regarding costs is available on our website.

 You could also choose to study for a semester or a full year.
 The year starts with the fall semester from September to December and then the Spring Semester from January-April.
-Choose from or Fine Arts and Design Program which is worth a total of 16 credits or our Liberal Arts Program, also worth a total of 16 credits.
+Choose from our Fine Arts, Design, or Liberal Programs which are worth up to a total of 16 credits.

-Santa Reparata International School of Art (SRISA) is affiliated with Maryville University in St. Louis, which grants credit for courses successfully completed at SRISA during Fall, Spring and Summer academic programs.
+SRISA's school of record is Maryville University in St. Louis, which grants credit for courses successfully completed at SRISA during Fall, Spring and Summer academic programs.